A First Date with... Alessia Cara

 I can spend weeks inside if you leave me there with food and water.
 You need time like that.
 It’s good.

 I can’t do that.
-If you leave me alone for 15 minutes I will be calling everyone I know desperate to meet up.
+If you leave me alone for fifteen minutes I will be calling everyone I know desperate to meet up.

 Really?
 Can you not use that time for meditation?
 Or to just chill?